Liberation 1944 (Playbook edition):

 The PAK 40 was pretty much a scaled-up version of its predecessor, the 50mm PAK 39 (thus the excessive weight).
 Rheinmetall-Borsig made over 9,000 of them, and many remained in service until the end of the war.
 They could still destroy most of the Western Allies’ most common tanks, though not as effectively as their larger sibling.

-The biggest German anti-tank gun deployed in number, the 88mm PAK41/43 (shortened to 88/43 on the playing piece) was a monstrous weapon.
+The biggest German anti-tank gun deployed in numbers, the 88mm PAK41/43 (shortened to 88/43 on the playing piece) was a monstrous weapon.
 Gun crews could only handle it with difficulty, dubbing it the “barn door.”
 But when it could be pointed at the enemy, it could punch holes in whatever tank crossed its path, and do so at great distances.

 Krupp adapted the anti-tank gun from its failed entry into the competition for a second-generation 88mm anti-aircraft gun (the Krupp gun lost out to Rheinmetall-Borsig, whose winning weapon turned out to be overly complex to maintain and prone to jamming).
 Ordered to use as many existing components as possible, Krupp mounted the barrel on the carriage from the 105mm leFH 18 howitzer.
 Over 2,000 were built.